 What is EBITDA multiple?

-When you look for the information about EBITDA, you might come across EBITDA multiple.
-It is, to be precise, an another indicator, but it is worth mentioning here, as it is strictly connected with EBITDA.
+When you look for information about EBITDA, you might come across EBITDA multiple.
+It is, to be precise, another indicator, but it is worth mentioning here, as it is strictly connected with EBITDA.
 So... what is EBITDA multiple?

-We hope that this short article has helped you and made you more knowledgeable in the word of business and finance.
+We hope that this short article has helped you and made you more knowledgeable in the world of business and finance.
 If you are an entrepreneur or plan to become one in the future, we wish you good luck!